SeleniumHQ/www.seleniumhq.org/src/main/rst/07_selenium_grid.rst

 	netstat -a

-This should work on all supported systems, Unix/Linux, MacOs, and Windows.
+This should work on all supported systems, Unix/Linux, MacOs, and Windows although additional options beyond -a may be required.
+Basically you need to display the process ID along with the port.
+In Unix you may 'grep' the output (use a pipe) from the port number to only display those records you're concerned with.